trusvik/terraform-cloudwatch-dashboard/README_en.md

     type = string
 }
 ```
 Because we do not want to hardcode email, or any specific values in our Terraform code.
+Feel free to set your own email address as the default value for this variable

 # Run the Terraform Code from Cloud9